 Signs of cognitive delays and when to seek professional help

-- A delay in milestones such as sitting, crawling, or walking
+- Significant delays in sitting, crawling, or walking.

-- Short attention span or inability to remember information
+- Short attention span or inability to recall information.

 Conclusion